-Once you have downloaded GameMaker Studio 2 and installed it, you will have to log-in to the product using the username and password details that you supplied when you created your account earlier in this guide.
+Once you have downloaded GameMaker and installed it, you will have to log-in to the product using the username and password details that you supplied when you created your account earlier in this guide.

 Fill in your details and click Login to continue.

 The GameMaker installer comes with all the required build tools for a free licence and suitable for your machine, so you can now start using GameMaker right away!